olliNiinivaara/Pikari/doc/pikari_man.md

 DESCRIPTION
 ===========

-pikari is a web server and database for the Pikari rapid web application prototyping framework.
+pikari is a web server and a database for the Pikari rapid web application prototyping framework.
-It serves files of application directory given as command line parameter to 127.0.0.1.
+It serves as an end-point to *pikari.js* API, documented [here](http://htmlpreview.github.io/?https://github.com/olliNiinivaara/Pikari/blob/master/doc/pikari_API.html).
-Above all it serves as an end-point to *pikari.js* API, documented [here](http://htmlpreview.github.io/?https://github.com/olliNiinivaara/Pikari/blob/master/doc/pikari_API.html).
+It also serves all static files from a given directory path to IP address 127.0.0.1.

-At start, pikari looks for configuration file *pikari.toml* and the front-end API implementation *pikari.js* files at the *current working directory* (*cwd*).
+At start, pikari looks for *pikari.toml* and *pikari.js* at the *current working directory* (*cwd*).
 If a file is not found, it will recreate it.
 This means that you can use different, modified *pikari.toml* or *pikari.js* for different applications by starting them at different *cwd*.